SHsuperCM/CITResewn/docs/cit/cit_base.md

 When a property is not specified, its default value is used instead, meaning all properties are optional by default.
 Some property keys have aliases, these were added for legacy support.
-Try not to use aliases when possible.
+Hover over keys to see if they have aliases, try not to use them when possible.

 CITs are split into 2 parts: Conditions which determine how items are selected and Effects that change something cosmetic about the item.
 The different types usually